-In order to reach these goals, Frama-C is based on a software architecture with a specific design which is presented in this document.
-Figure 3.1 summarizes it.
+In order to reach these goals, Frama-C is based on a software architecture with a specific design which is presented in this document, and summarized in Figure 4.1.
 Mainly this architecture is separated in three different parts:

-- Cil (C Intermediate Language) [14] extended with an implementation of the specification language ACSL (ANSI/ISO C Specification Language) [1].
+- Cil (C Intermediate Language) [17] extended with an implementation of the specification language ACSL (ANSI/ISO C Specification Language) [1].
 This is the intermediate language upon which Frama-C is based.
-See Section 3.2 for details. - The Frama-C kernel.
+See Section 4.2 for details. - The Frama-C kernel.
 It is a toolbox on top of Cil dedicated to static analyses.
-It provides data structures and operations which help the developer to deal with the Cil AST (Abstract Syntax Tree), as well as general services providing an uniform set of features to Frama-C. See Section 3.3 for details. - The Frama-C plug-ins.
-These are analyses or source-to-source transformations that use the kernel and possibly others plug-ins through their API take in the Frama-C kernel.
-See Section 3.4 for details.
+It provides data structures and operations which help the developer to deal with the Cil AST (Abstract Syntax Tree), as well as general services providing an uniform set of features to Frama-C. See Section 4.3 for details. - The Frama-C plug-ins.
+These are analyses or source-to-source transformations that use the kernel, and possibly others plug-ins through the APIs they register in the Frama-C kernel.
+See Section 4.4 for details.

-Figure 3.1: Architecture Design.
+Figure 4.1: Architecture Design.

-3.2 Cil: C Intermediate Language
+4.2 Cil: C Intermediate Language

-Cil [14] is a high-level representation along with a set of tools that permit easy analysis and source-to-source transformation of C programs.
+Cil [17] is a high-level representation along with a set of tools that permit easy analysis and source-to-source transformation of C programs.